Now enrolling K-10 full-time and homeschool classes!

 Head of School

-Michele Hinthorne (BA, Indiana Wesleyan University)
+Michele Hinthorne (B.A., Indiana Wesleyan University)

 Mrs. Hinthorne is deeply committed to Classical Christian Education and pursuing Godly excellence in designing, developing, and implementing Classical Christian programs.
 After earning a BA in Elementary Education with a Kindergarten Endorsement, she devoted the next thirty-three years to educating children of all ages, finding a special passion for dialectic and rhetoric stage English grammar, writing, and literature.
 Mrs. Hinthorne’s vast professional experience also includes student/parent counseling, teacher training, curriculum development, program implementation, and school administration.
 She has an extensive knowledge of and delights in the study and implementation of Classical Christian philosophy, curricula, and pedagogy.
 Above all else, she desires for each student to grow in Biblical wisdom and virtue, recognizing the roles of the triune God in their lives and preparing them to make a difference for Him in the world.